^

 Streptokinase

-Means for infusion therapy.
+A product for infusion therapy.
 The dose of the drug is selected only individually.

-Enter intravenously drip, from 10 to 1000 ml per day.
+Administered intravenously by drip, from 10 to 1000 ml per day.

-During treatment, renal function is always monitored.
+During treatment, renal function must be monitored.

 Take 75 mg three times a day.

-Operative treatment is prescribed for thrombosis of the inferior vena cava:
+Surgical treatment is prescribed for thrombosis of the inferior vena cava:

 • in the presence of thromboembolism of the lumen of the inferior vena cava;

-• coarctation of the inferior vena cava;
+• in case of coarctation of the inferior vena cava;

-• with a "preset thrombosis" (more than 14-20 days).
+• in case of “delayed thrombosis” (more than 14-20 days).

-Herbal treatment often includes complex multicomponent recipes:
+Herbal treatment often includes complex multi-component recipes:

 Prevention